1.2

 The physical aspect of yoga (asana) is a celebration of the human body and its potential.
 In this respect, the practice is almost incompatible with religions, which are traditionally body-phobic.

-Meditation, however, can be seen as being closer to religion and is in fact often likened to prayer.
-Of course, there are similarities, as certain meditation systems involve mantra repetition; which is the same as reciting a prayer.
-But there is one technique, Vipassana, which offers a totally secular approach.
-It invites us to focus on the breath and on physical sensations: from more obvious ones, like hot and cold, to subtler ones, such as vibration.
+Meditation, on the other hand, can be seen as being closer to religion and is often likened to prayer.
+Of course, there are similarities, as certain meditation systems involve mantra repetition; which is almost the same as reciting a prayer.
+But there is one technique that offers a non-sectarian, secular approach: it invites us to focus on our breath and physical sensations, from more obvious ones, like hot and cold, to subtler ones, such as vibration.

-Vipassana means ‘to see things as they really are’.
-It is a pre-Buddhist meditation technique.
-Mindfulness meditation, popular in the West as a stress-reduction method, stems from this ancient practice.
+Vipassana is a pre-Buddhist technique popularised by the Buddha 25 centuries ago.
+The name means “to see things as they really are.”
+Mindfulness meditation, now very popular as a stress-reduction method, stems from this ancient practice.

 When I first attended the 10-day residential course, I experienced what I had known intellectually for a long time: that the mind can be our worst enemy and that, if left untamed, it can slowly destroy us.
 If this sounds extreme, think of emotions such as anger, resentment and hatred, which are generated by thoughts in the mind, and how destructive they can be to oneself and to interpersonal as well as collective relationships (for example, between rival nations or religious groups).

-On my first meditation retreat, in the Austrian Alps, I had achieved a similar result almost instantly through the loving-kindness meditation that was taught there: I felt my body float in and above the mountains.
-It was amazing.
-But feeling loving kindness on command isn’t always easy.
-Some people can’t feel it at all — which is why the Vipassana technique is a very useful tool that ought to be taught in schools and prisons alike.
+On last day of the course, the “loving kindness” (or metta) element is added to the vibration.
+Which makes it all the more special, because you literally feel as though you are radiating love and kindness.
+On my first meditation retreat, up in the Alps, I had achieved a similar result almost instantly through the Loving Kindness approach: I had felt my body float in and above the mountains; it was wonderful.
+However, feeling love on command isn’t always easy.
+For some, it is almost impossible, which is why the Vipassana technique is a very useful tool that ought to be taught in schools and prisons alike.

 Author: Nico De Napoli